subgraph/Orchid/README.md

 Orchid
 ======

 The Orchid TOR library is a pure Java implementation of the TOR protocol.
-This repository was cloned from subgraph/Orchid.
 The library also provides a built-in TOR-enabled proxy server.
 The remainder of this file describes using the library - see the javadocs for details on integrating it with your Java program.

 Usage
 -----